QuantEcon/lecture-source-jl/README.md

 ```bash
 wget -qO- https://julialang-s3.julialang.org/bin/linux/x64/1.2/julia-1.2.0-linux-x86_64.tar.gz | tar -xzv
 ```

+### (Optional, for Advanced UserS)

+3a.
+For an AOT-precompiled build, run `util/packagecompile.jl`.

+**This will have side-effects for your Julia system** (i.e., it will "bake in" a version of Plots.jl) You can re-run the script again whenever the upstream `quantecon-notebooks-julia` TOML changes, and reinstall Julia to get back to the old sysimg.

 4. Assuming you installed anaconda in your home directory then,
 - Within your home directory, `edit .bashrc`.
 This opens Vim.
 Go to the bottom of the file, and type `i` to enter insert mode.